Auguste of Baden-Baden: Infancy

 Auguste was born in Aschaffenburg as the ninth child of the imperial army commander Louis William, Margrave of Baden-Baden, and of his wife Princess Sibylle of Saxe-Lauenburg, who was twenty years younger than her husband.
 After her father's death in 1707, her mother Sibylle became regent of the Margraviate for Auguste's brother, Louis George.

 Her mother was a great patron of the arts, making Baden-Baden a centre of architectural culture.
 Between the years of her mother's Regency (1707–1727) Sibylle ordered the construction of some four palaces in the state as well as two churches.
 Auguste saw the construction of the Schloss Favorite in Rastatt.

-Her aunt Anna Maria Franziska of Saxe-Lauenburg was the Grand Duchess of Tuscany as wife of Gian Gastone de' Medici, her husbands own distant cousin.
+Her aunt Anna Maria Franziska of Saxe-Lauenburg was the Grand Duchess of Tuscany as wife of Gian Gastone de' Medici, her husband's own distant cousin.
 The Italian born Prince of Carignan was also a distant cousin and was a resident at the French Court.
 Auguste was the youngest of nine children and was the only daughter to survive over the age of seven.
-She had one older brother, Louis George (1702–1761) the future Margrave of Baden-Baden and a younger one, Augustus George who was Margrave of Baden-Baden from 1761-1771 succeeding his brother.
+She had one older brother, Louis George, the future Margrave of Baden-Baden, and a younger one, Augustus George who was Margrave of Baden-Baden from 1761-1771 succeeding his brother.